Fish and Aquatic Life

 Cedar Spring Creek - The entire length of Cedar Spring Creek is Class I trout waters.
 Some old drainage ditches in the lower one-third of the creek still affect water quality.
 In addition, beaver activities are creating problems.
 In-stream structures have been constructed and dredging at the headwaters was done to increase the carrying capacity of fish.

 Author Cheryl Bougie

-Cedar Spring Creek was assessed during the 2018 listing cycle; new biological (macroinvertebrate and fish Index of Biotic Integrity (IBI) scores) and temperature sample data were clearly below 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
-This water is meeting this designated use and is not considered impaired.
+Cedar Spring Creek was assessed during the 2018 listing cycle; new biological (macroinvertebrate and fish Index of Biotic Integrity (IBI) scores) and temperature sample data were clearly below the 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
+This water was meeting this designated use and was not considered impaired.